N.Y. Mom Allegedly Decapitated Her 7-Year-Old Son With Kitchen Knife — Police Cannot Find A Motive

 — CarolLee Kidd (@CLK_Shortcake) April 7, 2018

-What is frustrating in this case is the motive or rather a lack of one, reports Baxter.
-There appears to be no indication as to why this mother decided to allegedly kill and decapitate her 7-year-old son.
+What is frustrating in this case is the motive or rather a lack of one, reported Baxter.
+There appears to be no indication as to why this mother decided to kill and decapitate her 7-year-old son allegedly.
 He said there are “zero indicators” to suggest there was a religious-based motive and “zero indicators” to suggest this killing had to do with something cultural.

 Her second call came on March 8, which resulted in her being admitted to Rochester General Hospital on that day and she remained there until March 26, when she was discharged home.
-It was just a little more than a week later that she is now charged with the murder of her son, whose body was found decapitated.
+It was just a little more than a week later that she was charged with the murder of her son, whose body was found decapitated.

 Mouhib worked as a nurse practitioner at the Rochester Mental Health Center from January 2016 to January of 2017.
 She graduated from nursing school back in 2011 from the College at Brockport.